joshbav/scaler/README.md

 Then generate the deployment jobs with a canary that uses the apache container:  ./deploy-canary httpd testapp

 In the DC/OS GUI go to the Jobs screen and begin the job deploy-testapp-canary.
-The job is a large container, the initial download will take time.

 Alternatively, you can use the DC/OS cli to run the job via:  dcos job run deploy-testapp-canary

 If you cycle thru the browser or curl, or generate a load test, you should see 1 of 4 responses with the "It Works!" default page of apache.
 At this point you are in hybrid mode; both the old and new versions are running and traffic is split.